Choosing A POS Platform: Phase I

 1. Define the basics.
 What kind of business do you run?
 What industry are you in?
 What is your gross revenue?
 How many people do you employ?
 What do you sell?
 Who are your customers?

 Let’s say in this scenario you are a large coffee shop that sells consumers cups of coffee as well as retails bags of grounds and branded mugs.
 Once, you identify the high-level characteristics of your shop, you know that you likely need five POS terminals equipped with Quick-Service and Retail POS software.
-You also need the basic functionalities like inventory and employee management, accounting, reporting, and payment processing.
+You also need the basic Point of Sale Software Features like inventory and employee management, accounting, reporting, and payment processing.

 2. Identify weaknesses.
 Take a look at past sales and customer trends to identify weaknesses and inefficiencies.
 This could include, low performing products, poor customer retention, unhappy employees, inconsistencies in reporting, trouble reaching and attaining new customers, mismanaged inventory, among many others.